-WHEREFORE, Portus prays for judgment in its favor and against Defendants as follows:
+WHEREFORE, Portus prays for judgment in its favor and against Defendant as follows:

 - a.
-A judgment that Defendant has infringed, either literally or under the doctrine of equivalents, one or more claims of the Asserted Patents; - An award of damages adequate to compensate for the infringements, but in no event less than a reasonable royalty made for use of the inventions of the Asserted Patents, together with interest and costs as determined by the Court; - c.
+A judgment that Defendant has infringed, directly or indirectly, either literally or under the doctrine of equivalents, one or more claims of the Asserted Patents; - b.
+An award of damages adequate to compensate for the infringements, but in no event less than a reasonable royalty made for use of the inventions of the Asserted Patents, together with interest and costs as determined by the Court, and an accounting of all infringing acts including, but not limited to, those acts not presented at trial; - c.
 An award of enhanced damages under 35 U.S.C. § 284, in the form of treble damages; - d.
 An award of on-going royalties for any continuing or future infringement of the claims of the Asserted Patents; - e.
 An award of Plaintiff's reasonable attorneys' fees, costs, and expenses pursuant to 35 U.S.C. §§ 284 and 285 or as otherwise permitted by law; - f.
 Such other and further relief at law or in equity as the Court determines is just and proper.